Stock events for Mercer International, Inc. (MERC)

 Ownership

-Mercer International Inc. has a diverse ownership structure, primarily consisting of institutional investors and individual shareholders.
-Institutional investors collectively own a substantial portion of the outstanding shares.
-Major institutional shareholders include Iat Reinsurance Co Ltd., Redwood Capital Management, Llc, Toronto Dominion Bank, Atlas FRM LLC, Dimensional Fund Advisors Lp, Readystate Asset Management Lp, Solas Capital Management, LLC, American Century Companies Inc, Diameter Capital Partners LP, and BlackRock, Inc. Insider ownership, including directors and executives, was around 1.94% in April 2025.
-Peter R. Kellogg is a notable individual shareholder, and Jimmy S.H.
-Lee, Chairman Emeritus, holds a significant number of shares.
+Mercer International Inc. has a diverse ownership structure including institutional investors, insiders, and individual investors.
+Institutional investors own a substantial portion of the shares, ranging from approximately 1.63% to 83.07%.
+Insider ownership was around 1.94% to 37.25%.
+Notable shareholders include Iat Reinsurance Co Ltd., Redwood Capital Management, Llc, Toronto Dominion Bank, Atlas FRM LLC, Dimensional Fund Advisors Lp, Readystate Asset Management Lp, Solas Capital Management, LLC, American Century Companies Inc, Diameter Capital Partners LP, and BlackRock, Inc. Peter R. Kellogg and Jimmy S.H.
+Lee are significant individual shareholders.

 Ask Our Expert AI Analyst